Akshay-Scalelabs/worldwide-charters-lead-enrichment-tool-161120/frontend_web_app/src/README-ENRICHMENT.md

 ```

 - Demo mode:
-  - If the backend proxy is not configured (missing AIRSCALE_API_KEY) or not reachable, the frontend returns a synthetic demo response to preserve UX.
+  - If the backend proxy is not configured (missing ENRICHMENT_PROVIDER_API_KEY) or not reachable, the frontend returns a synthetic demo response to preserve UX.

 - Local development:
   - Backend: run from `backend_proxy` (http://localhost:5001)
-    - `cp .env.example .env` and set AIRSCALE_API_KEY if you want live calls
+    - `cp .env.example .env` and set ENRICHMENT_PROVIDER_API_KEY if you want live calls
     - `npm ci && npm start`
   - Frontend: run from `frontend_web_app` (http://localhost:3000)
     - `npm ci && npm start`